appcelerator-archive/ti.flurry/README.md

 * Pedro Enrique
 * Jon Alter
 * Ayo Adesugba
+* Hans Knoechel

 Interested in contributing?
 Read the [contributors/committer's](https://wiki.appcelerator.org/display/community/Home) guide.

 ## Legal

-This module is Copyright (c) 2010 by Appcelerator, Inc. All Rights Reserved.
+This module is Copyright (c) 2010 - 2016 by Appcelerator, Inc. All Rights Reserved.
-Flurry is Copyright(c) 2010 by Flurry, Inc.  Usage of this module is subject to the Terms of Service agreement of Flurry, Inc. as well as your Terms of Service agreement with Appcelerator, Inc.
+Flurry is Copyright(c) 2010 - 2016 by Flurry, Inc.  Usage of this module is subject to the Terms of Service agreement of Flurry, Inc. as well as your Terms of Service agreement with Appcelerator, Inc.